home-assistant/home-assistant.io/source/_integrations/holiday.markdown

 The Holiday integration allows you to create a calendar of holidays in Home Assistant for powering automations.

+It uses the Python module [holidays](https://pypi.org/project/holidays/) to incorporate information about region-specific public holidays.

 A calendar entity has a state and attributes that represent the next upcoming event (only).
 A calendar trigger is a much more flexible way to power automations with fewer limitations than using the entity state.

 {% include integrations/config_flow.md %}

-## Calendar Event Automations
+## Holiday calendar automations

-Individual Calendar *Events* are what powers automations such as:
+Individual holiday *Events* are what powers automations such as:

-- Turn on a light at the *start* of the event named *Front Yard Light*
+- Turn on the Christmas lights at the *start* of Christmas Day
-- Send a notification *5 minutes before the start of any event*
-- Stop the media player *30 minutes after* the *end* of the event named *Exercise*.
+- Prevent your covers from being opened on public holidays

 See [Calendar Automations](/integrations/calendar#automation) for an overview, and read more about [Calendar Trigger Variables](/docs/automation/templating/#calendar) for the available information you can use in a condition or action such as the event `summary`, `description`, `location` and more.